mala23/rock_n_swing/README.md

 It interacts with:
 - Game
+~~

+Decided to pack AI functionality in class Game.

 #####Game

 It should:

-- Have a list of all loosing combinations
+- Have a list of all winning combinations
 - Be able to receive a chosen gesture
+- Be able to choose a random gesture for the AI
 - Be able to compare two chosen gestures and determine a winner

 It interacts with: